mavenraven/validations/README.markdown

     attachM :: (Monad m) => MonadicChecker ev m a b -> ek -> Validator ek ev m a b

 for monadic checkers.
-Both attach and attachM are included with validations, but you're free to wrap any conforming function as the Validator data constructor is public.
+Both attach and attachM are included with **validations**, but you're free to wrap any conforming function as the Validator data constructor is public.

 The final import data type is a *Validation*.
-The type of a validations is:
+The type of a Validation is:

     state -> monad (newState, errors)